 Being the mom of a girly girl can be challenging for a tomboy mom like myself.
 But when it comes to princesses, I do have a soft, pinkish side.
-As a mom who is raising multicultural children, I love that we continue to see new diverse Disney princesses in which my daughter can see herself reflected not only as a girl of color, but also as a girl who can dream without limits about who she wants to grow up to be.
+As a mom who is raising multicultural children, I love that we continue to see new diverse Disney princesses in which my daughter can see herself reflected not only as a girl of color but also as a girl who can dream without limits about who she wants to grow up to be.

 There are different reasons to love these diverse Disney princesses that go beyond their skin color and ethnicity, and I’m sure different families will relate to them in different ways.
-For us it is the combination of the depth of these characters with the fact that they show that you can be a black or brown girl who is beautiful and smart.
-With the inclusion of more diverse Disney princesses, we see the progress that has being made by Disney from the stereotypes of the past in which princesses had only white skin and blond hair, and also who only behaved as the “damsel in distress” waiting for a strong princess to come and save her.
+For us, it is the combination of the depth of these characters with the fact that they show that you can be a black or brown girl who is beautiful and smart.
+With the inclusion of more diverse Disney princesses, we see the progress that has been made by Disney from the stereotypes of the past in which princesses had only white skin and blond hair, and also who only behaved as the “damsel in distress” waiting for a strong princess to come and save her.

-These days, not only do we have beautiful diverse Disney princesses that come in different shades and are of different ethnicities, they also have different family settings and dynamics, strength and aspirations.
+These days, not only do we have beautiful diverse Disney princesses that come in different shades and are of different ethnicities, but they also have different family settings and dynamics, strength and aspirations.
 In a nutshell, we see how Disney has evolved to show characters that more children can identify with as our country, and the world, continues to grow more diverse.
 That is not to say that the diverse Disney princesses we see today represent everyone as there are many untold stories that they haven’t explore, but I’m confident that we will continue to see more expansion and inclusiveness in their characters in the years to come.

 Why We Love These Diverse Disney Princesses